 For some people just changing socks can also make a big difference.
-Wool socks can make a big difference because they don't trap moisture the same way that cotton socks do.
+Wool socks can be a life changer because they don't trap moisture the same way that cotton socks do.
 Some people also find that polyester just doesn't mix with their skin and can be extra smelly.

 If your shoes are machine washable, throwing them in the wash machine with a towel can sometimes do the trick.
 Just make sure to let them air dry and do not put them in the dryer.

-Most running shoes are machine washable, I like to throw a towel or two in with them just so they don't bang around too much.
+Most running shoes are machine washable; throw a towel or two in with them just so they don't bang around too much.

 If your shoes aren't too bad and you don't want to spend any money, some rubbing alcohol should do the trick.

 Fill a small container with a bit of rubbing alcohol.
 Then use some cotton balls to soak up all the rubbing alcohol that was poured.
-Then place the alcohol soaked cotton balls into your shoes.
+Then place the alcohol-soaked cotton balls into your shoes.
 Try to cover as much area as possible and leave your shoes overnight.
-Remove the cotton balls in the morning and then give your shoes another hour or two to full dry out.
+Remove the cotton balls in the morning and then give your shoes another hour or two to fully dry out.

 Spray your shoes at night, 1-3 sprays each should do the trick, then leave them to dry and air out overnight.
 If you can leave them outside, that works even better.
 This will leave your shoes smelling fresh and clean in the morning.

-The final step is to prevent bacteria from forming in the future.
-This works especially well if you're starting with new shoes, or if you've already effectively sanitized your shoes.
+The final step is to prevent odor from forming in the future.
+This works especially well if you're starting with new shoes, or if you've already effectively deodorized your shoes.

-The best way to prevent bacteria is by keeping your shoes dry while you're wearing them throughout the day.
-This will create a harder environment for the bacteria to grow in.
+The best way to prevent odor is by keeping your shoes dry while you're wearing them throughout the day.

-We already talked about this in the easy stuff section, but wearing some good wool socks will really help keep your feet dry and prevent bacteria from forming.
+We already talked about this in the easy stuff section, but wearing some good wool socks will really help keep your feet dry and prevent odor from forming.

 Shoe powders are great at eliminating moisture and can be used in your shoes or directly on your skin.